Anirudhakale98/Code-Lab-Connect/README.md

    npm start
    ```

-3. Access the application at `http://localhost:3000`.
+3. Access the application at `http://localhost:3000` or the live deployment at [Code Lab Connect Client](https://code-lab-connect-client.vercel.app).

 ## Contributing